NiviDevs/plant-leaf-disease-classifier/README.md

 2. **Change Paths (if needed)**:

-   * Update the dataset paths in the notebook (`THEGOAT.ipynb`) to match your local directory structure.
+   * Update the dataset paths in the notebook (`MAINBOOK.ipynb`) to match your local directory structure.

 ---